 The Los Angeles Times has reported that the murder inquiry was prompted by statements Dabord’s girlfriend told authorities in California.
 Erica Weise said to the sheriff’s department in Sonoma County and the San Francisco FBI that Dabord told her a struggle on board left his three companions dead, the Times reported, citing an unnamed French Polynesian police official.

 A spokesman for the Sonoma County Sheriff’s Office confirmed Thursday that the office did receive a call from Weise sometime in the past few weeks.
-The findings were then forwarded to the FBI in San Francisco.
+The findings were then forwarded its findings to the FBI in San Francisco.
 The spokesman did not comment on the nature of Weise’s statements.

 The FBI declined to comment on whether Weise had called the sheriff’s office.